-As Licensed professionals, educated in their field, they help you make sure you choose a good asset to invest your money in, and most of the time this ends up with you profiting from transactions.
-The commission they charge is oftentimes less than actual profit, so you still come out on top.
+Licensed professionals, educated in their field, help you make sure you choose a good asset to invest your money in, and most of the time, this ends up with you profiting from transactions.
+The commission they charge is oftentimes less than the actual profit, so you still come out on top.

 Stockbrokers can save you a lot of headaches when it comes to trading.
 Their help and guidance make choosing stocks less risky, as they know their craft very well and can predict hiccups before they occur.

-Trading is a huge risk, so, unless you’re a pro yourself, why don’t you minimalize the risk by hiring a broker, and sharing a small fraction of the prize?
-It all comes down to your decisions, and amounts of money you wish to invest.
+Trading is a huge risk, so unless you’re a pro yourself, why don’t you minimalize the risk by hiring a broker and sharing a small fraction of the prize?
+It all comes down to your decisions and the amount of money you wish to invest.

-Although technically no formal education is required to become a stockbroker, it’s highly unlikely that one does so without a bachelor’s degree.
+Although technically, no formal education is required to become a stockbroker, it’s improbable that one does so without a bachelor’s degree.

 Bachelor’s degree is required in commodities, securities, and financial services sales positions.

-If you want to be a broker at a company or a bank you also need to have a degree.
+If you want to be a broker at a company or a bank, you must also have a degree.

 It isn’t stated what fields you need to have a degree in, but anything related to finance and investments (namely, business) will do the job.
 After all, it all comes down to people willing to hire you, and who would hire a broker with a degree in nanotechnology?

-After getting a degree, it’s a good idea to take the advantage of an internship.
-This greatly improves the chances of being hired post-license and provides a great amount of training that is usually required by big companies.
+After getting a degree, taking advantage of an internship is a good idea.
+This greatly improves the chances of being hired post-license and provides great training that big companies usually require.

 You’ll also need to pass license exams, namely (in the U.S.) Series 7 and Series 67, plus some additional ones if needed.

-After license, you’re pretty much good to go, however, it’s a good idea to stay educated and up to date with everything in the business through some courses and training.
+After the license, you’re pretty much good to go; however, staying educated and up to date with everything in the business through some courses and training is a good idea.
 This might greatly improve your chances of employment.

 What does it take to be a stockbroker?